Blake Fowler, 7, died after 'unacceptable errors in tackling abuse'

 Keith Makin, of the Southampton Local Safeguarding Children Board, said: "His family were well known to local services in Southampton as a result of domestic abuse.

 "The serious case review highlighted several missed opportunities to help Blake and a number of significant failures in our child protection system."

 The board said the "errors made in this case were simply unacceptable".

 The first allegations of ill-treatment of Blake were made in November 2007.

-The report found staff Blake's pre-school and his school failed to make child protection referrals on a number of occasions, despite explicit evidence of injury and inappropriate sexualised behaviour.
+The report found staff at Blake's pre-school and his school failed to make child protection referrals on a number of occasions, despite explicit evidence of injury and inappropriate sexualised behaviour.